Our candidate for Simcoe North for the 2019 federal election is Stephen T. Makk P.Eng.

 I am into ideas, both old and new, both conventional and sometimes radical.

 I want to serve you as your member of parliament.
+I can be a strong voice for all Simcoe North residents, regardless of political beliefs.

 I’m a newcomer to politics.
 I have never felt that any of the political parties spoke for me or was a place where I belonged.